 - Gravy: Chickpea Miso Gravy via Oh She Glows

 - Cranberry Sauce: Cranberry Pear Sauce via Oh She Glows (using date syrup instead of sugar)

 - Sweet Potatoes: Saweet Potato Casserole with Crunchy Nut Topping via Oh She Glows (adapting and sweetening with date syrup)

 - Brussels Sprouts: Mouth-Watering Crispy Brussels Sprouts via Oh She Glows (using a harissa spice blend)

 - Vegan Entree: Glazed Lentil Walnut Apple Loaf (doubling glaze recipe)

 - Apple Dessert: The Best Vegan Apple Crisp

 Step 3: Plan out timeline and execution of meal.

 Now that the plant-based menu has been created, you can develop a timeline for when you’ll be making what.
 I like to do this step prior to making the grocery list for the recipes.
 This allows me to make sure each recipe is feasible (i.e., if I have enough stovetop/oven space for the recipes and enough time to make each item).
 Also, if a recipe is too labor intensive and I decide to scratch it from the menu, I would want to scratch it prior to purchasing ingredients.

 I usually create a chart to map out what I’ll be making when, but a simple list will also work.
 The biggest factors to consider are how long each item takes to prepare and cook/bake, what appliances are needed, and what temperature the foods are cooked at.
-Here’s a look at my two charts for the day-before and the day-of the holiday meal.
+To get a look at these charts, check out my YouTube video on this process.